Manisha-sharda-Prasad/python-backend/docs/interview/behaviour/02_SelfAware&Motivation.md

 - A real example → how you processed it → changes you made → result
 - Getting defensive, blaming the feedback-giver, ignoring the advice

+### 4. Why do you want to work at (Apple/Amazon /Google /Meta /OpenAI)?
+- Awareness, Motivation & Culture Fit
+- Alignment with company’s mission, values, and work
+- Reference specific products, values, tech challenges
+- Generic answers ("It's a big company"), no research

+ ✅ Example: “I admire Amazon’s obsession with customer experience.
+I’m excited about working in a fast-paced, ownership-driven culture where I can contribute to scalable backend services.” |